youngmr290/Australian-Farm-Optimisation-Model/docs/feedsupply_index.rst

 second animal would have to consume high quality feed.
-However, if both of these animals were constrained using a single nutritive value pool with one energy and one volume constraints then the energy requirement and intake capacity is combined, such that feeding medium quality feed to both animals meets the constraints.
+However, if both of these animals were constrained using a single nutritive value pool with one energy and one volume constraints, then the energy requirement and intake capacity is combined, such that feeding medium quality feed to both animals meets the constraints.
 This is likely to be the optimal solution because the cost of feed by quality is a convex function and therefore the cost minimising solution is to provide an average quality to both classes of